Overdevelopment

 2. Concord West & 3.
 North Strathfield

-The large site at 1 King Street Concord West (used by Westpac for some time as a call centre, now vacant) is an exception.
-It’s now owned by Billbergia, the largest developer in the area.
-Nevertheless, it is still zoned for industrial use with an 8.5m (2 storey) height limit.
-It would be a great spot for a new high school.
+The large site at 1 King Street Concord West (previously a Westpac call centre, now vacant) is an exception.
+It’s now owned by Billbergia, the largest developer in the area, who have submitted a planning proposal for major new development.
+Of course, it would be a great spot for a new high school.

 NSW Labor, as part of their 2023 election campaign, said they planned to build greater density around metro stations – they will likely be targeting North Strathfield.